agp-ka32/LayoutGMN-pytorch/README.md

 ## Usage
 Once the data is prepared, running the code is easy as it is split into sub-modules for a cleaner understanding.

-The naming of each of the files is self-explanatory.
+The training scripts are present in the folder "training_scripts", where the naming of each of the files is self-explanatory.

+The scripts for graph matching are present in the main folder (i.e., outside the "training_scripts" directory).

 ## Citation
 If you find our work useful in your research, consider citing: